 Summit remains well-capitalized and is adequately reserved.
 The Company has adequate liquidity and is positioned to weather the current economic conditions and maintain marginal profitability until conditions improve.
-In the short-term, however, Management anticipates the Company will continue to be negatively impacted by loan losses above historical averages, continuing high levels of nonperforming assets, a weak economy, and modest reductions in total assets and revenues.
+In the short-term, however, Management anticipates the Company will continue to be impacted by losses on loans and foreclosed properties, continuing elevated levels of nonperforming assets, a slow-growing economy, and modest reductions in earning assets.